 In the fall, clocks are set back on the first Sunday in November at 2am local time for fall back.

 How do we observe daylight savings time?
-What do we do?
+How does daylight saving time work?

 In the spring at 2am on the second Sunday in March, we should turn our clocks ahead (spring ahead).
 Instead of it being 2am at 2am it will now be 3am.
 We lose one hour of time that weekend.